contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 Before deciding, it is advisable to model two scenarios for the next 12 months (Jan-Dec 2027):

-1. Stay scenario: current revenue × probability of retaining each B2B customer at a 28%-worse credit price = projected revenue
+1. Stay scenario: current revenue × probability of retaining each B2B customer given the reduced credit (versus a regular-regime supplier) = projected revenue

 2. Migrate scenario: current revenue × additional operating cost of separate IBS/CBS assessment + ERP/tax adaptation cost = projected net margin